Kaththi: Plot

-A few days later, at the Madras High Court, the judge declares the verdict in favour of Jeeva and the villagers but adds that Shirag has claimed that certain villagers working abroad have shown their support for the factory.
-If they cannot prove that Shirag faked their support within the next five days, the verdict will go in Shirag's favour.
-Since the villagers who have denied supporting the factory are abroad and cannot come to Chennai so soon to rebut Shirag's claims, Kathir decides to take drastic measures to sensationalise the issue.
-He, Ankitha, Ravi, and the retirement home inmates block the water supply to Chennai by sitting on the pipelines.
-A few days after the plight of the Chennai people gained national attention, Kathir emerges and highlights the villagers' plight to the media.
+A few days later, at the Madras High Court, the judge delivers the verdict in favour of Jeeva and the villagers, but adds that Chirag claims that certain villagers working abroad have shown their support for the factory.
+If they cannot prove that Chirag faked their support within the next five days, the verdict will go in Chirag's favour.
+Since the villagers who have denied supporting the factory are abroad and cannot come to Chennai so soon to rebut Chirag's claims, Kathir decides to take drastic measures to sensationalise the issue.
+He, Ankitha, Ravi, and the retirement home inmates sit on the pipelines and block the water supply to Chennai.
+A few days after the plight of the Chennai people gained national attention, Kathir emerged and highlighted the villagers' plight to the media.
 His speech is broadcast nationwide.

 Kathir discovers that Jeeva has escaped and is searching for him.
-Meanwhile, Jeeva and Vivek's henchmen reach Chennai, but Shirag's henchmen kidnap Jeeva.
-While in Shirag's custody, he sees Kathir's speech on television and feels moved by his efforts to help the villagers.
+Meanwhile, Jeeva and Vivek's henchmen reach Chennai, but Chirag's henchmen kidnap Jeeva.
+While in Chirag's custody, he sees Kathir's speech on television and feels moved by his efforts to help the villagers.
 On the eve before the verdict, a phone call exposes Kathir's bluff, but Kathir promises the villagers that he will surely help them.
-He tells them that Jeeva is alive and will rescue him from Shirag.
-Kathir goes to Shirag's office, rescues Jeeva, and kills Shirag.
+He tells them that Jeeva is alive and will rescue him from Chirag.
+Ravi also reveals to the villagers that Kathir's mother was a farmer like them, who migrated to the city due to water shortage, and was killed by a falling pillar while working as a manual labourer at a construction site.
+This is why Kathir decided to help the villagers.

+Kathir goes to Chirag's office and easily gains the upper hand against the goons initially.
+Chirag stabs him with a knife when a bunch of African goons attack Jeeva.
+Kathir is then brutally beaten up by the goons.
+Kathir somehow manages to kill the thugs one by one.
+Chirag then smashes a wooden log on Kathir's head, giving him a bloody scar and a heavy concussion.
+Kathir uses the last of his remaining strength to kill Chirag by impaling him on a plough.
+Kathir, now badly bruised and unable to stay conscious, asks Jeeva to leave as he fights off the remaining goons.